pyglet/pyglet/doc/programming_guide/graphics.rst

   array buffers, that match a specific collection of vertex attributes.
   Buffers are resized automatically as needed.
 Access to these buffers is usually not done directly, but instead through the use of VertexLists.
-* VertexLists sit in-between The VertexDomains and the :py:class:`~pyglet.graphics.shader.ShaderProgram`.
+* VertexLists sit in-between the VertexDomains and the :py:class:`~pyglet.graphics.shader.ShaderProgram`.
 They provide a simple "view" into a portion of a VertexDomain's buffers.
 A :py:class:`~pyglet.graphics.shader.ShaderProgram` is able to generate VertexLists directly.